Wenn Sie wollen, können Sie diese Seite in deutscher Sprache sehen.

 (scanned by Sasha Sukhorukov)

-This is another stamp that I cannot date.
+This is another similar stamp, but I cannot date it.

 The text is 'LATVIJAS SARKANAIS KRUSTS' ('Latvian Red Cross') and 'SPELU KARTES' (Attention: with an 'E' in 'KARTES'!).